 Step 1: Creating a MySQL Database

-After installing the MySQL application, you need to create a database table to initiate your Spring Boot MySQL Integration.
+After installing the MySQL application, you must create a database table to initiate your Spring Boot MySQL Integration.
 On the MySQL terminal, execute the following code:

 CREATE DATABASE restapi;